miykael/miykael.github.io/_posts/2023-10-23-03_scikit_advanced.md

 _ = final_estimator.fit(X_tr, y_tr)
 ```

-Now that the model is ready and trained, we can go ahead and performe the feature importance investigation via
+Now that the model is ready and trained, we can go ahead and perform the feature importance investigation via
 permutation testing.
 To showcase one additional feature, let's actually perform this routine twice, once while
 focusing on the `r2` of the model, and once while focusing on the `neg_mean_absolute_percentage_error`.